IftachSadeh/ANNZ/README.md

   - It is recommended to first generate a floating-point estimate of `inTrainFlag` and to study the distribution.
 One could e.g., decide to discard objects with a low value of `inTrainFlag`, based on how the bias or scatter increase as `inTrainFlag` decreases.
 Them, once a proper cut value for `maxRelRatioInRef_inTrain` is determined, `inTrainFlag` may be set to produce a binary decision.

-If the regression target is detected as part of the evaluated dataset, performance plots are created as well, found e.g., at `output/test_randReg_quick/regres/eval/plots/`.
-This is useful if, for instance, one wants to easily check the performance on a dataset which was not used for training/testing.
-The plots will also include the dependence of the performance on any added variable in the evaluated dataset.
-For instance, if one sets `glob.annz["addOutputVars"] = "MAG_Z"`, then the dependence of the bias, scatter etc. on `MAG_Z` wil be plotted.
-This is particularly useful for assessing the dependence of the performance on the `inTrainFlag` parameter, in order to decide on a cut value for the latter.

 ### Single regression